 “We’ve had the privilege of working in a field that can change people’s lives dramatically.
 So we’ve been very fortunate to be part of that research.
 Not many people get the opportunity to impact so profoundly.”

-- Dr. Glenda Gray,
+- Prof. Glenda Gray,

-Glenda Gray, MBBCh, FCPaed (SA)
+Prof. Glenda Gray, MBBCh, FCPaed, DSc (honoris causa) (SA)